Skip to main content

 Conclusion

-You've now successfully set up an Application Load Balancer that routes traffic based on domain names to different ECS services.
+We've now successfully set up an Application Load Balancer that routes traffic based on domain names to different ECS services.
 This approach allows you to host multiple websites efficiently while maintaining proper separation between services.